Matrix Completion Methods for Causal Panel Data Models: Patterns of Missing Data, Thin and Fat Matrices, and Horizontal and Vertical Regression

-Independently, a closely related literature has emerged in machine learning and statistics on matrix completion (\citet{srebro2005generalization,candes2009exact,candes2010thepower,keshavan2010matrixFew,keshavan2010matrixNoisy,gross2011recovering,recht2011simpler, rohde2011estimation, negahban2011estimation, negahban2012restricted, koltchinskii2011nuclear,klopp2014noisy}).
-In this literature the starting point is an incompletely observed matrix, and researchers have proposed matrix-factorization approaches to matrix completion, similar to (\ref{eq.1}).
-The focus is not on estimating $\bu$ and $\bv$ consistently, only on imputing the missing elements of $\by$.
-Instead of fixing the rank of the underlying matrix, estimators rely on regularization, and in particular nuclear norm regularization.
+A closely related literature has emerged in machine learning and statistics on matrix completion \citep{srebro2005generalization,candes2009exact,candes2010thepower,keshavan2010matrixFew,keshavan2010matrixNoisy,gross2011recovering,recht2011simpler, rohde2011estimation, negahban2011estimation, negahban2012restricted, koltchinskii2011nuclear,klopp2014noisy, wang2018deconfounded}.
+In this literature the starting point is an incompletely observed matrix $\by$, and researchers have proposed low-rank matrix models as the basis for matrix completion, similar to (\ref{eq.1}).
+The focus is not on estimating $\bu$ and $\bv$ consistently, but on imputing the missing elements of $\by$.
+Instead of fixing the rank $R$ of the underlying matrix, a family of these estimators rely on regularization, and in particular nuclear norm regularization.